 Other administrators or instructional coaches will observe the session.
 Afterwards, they will debrief what they observed AND ask the teacher about how they felt about the feedback.

 This is so valuable to everyone involved!
-It allows you to demonstrate your knowledge of district initiatives, your ability to support staff, improve instruction.
+It allows you to demonstrate your knowledge of district initiatives, ability to support staff, and instructional leadership.

 Your prospective employer will check with previous supervisors, colleagues, and other relevant individuals.